MISSION & VISION

 And Jesus increased in wisdom and in stature and in favor with God and man.

 – Luke 2:52

-Academic excellence is being pursued in an environment that nurtures love for learning and recognizes the unique learning styles of each student.
+Our international school pursues academic excellence in an environment that nurtures a love for learning and recognizes the unique learning styles of each student.
 Biblical principles are integrated into each subject area, preparing learners to become great thinkers who will contribute to the betterment of society and — most especially — become committed followers of Christ.